 With a network of 20,000 congregations throughout the country, Interfaith Power & Light (IPL) guides an estimated six and a half million people of faith to respond to global warming through the promotion of energy conservation, energy efficiency, and renewable energy.
 By working in the faith community, IPL is reaching individuals who do not consider themselves to be environmentalists and who would not be reached by traditional environmental organizations.

-LDF support will go towards mobilizing and tracking up to 4,500 congregations and households to take the Paris Pledge by next summer, which calls for congregations to cut emissions in half by 2030 and be carbon neutral by 2050.
-In order to help congregation track their reductions, IPL will also develop an updated carbon calculator that is more streamlined and simple for congregations to use.
+LDF support will go towards mobilizing and tracking up to 4,500 congregations and households to take the Paris Pledge by summer 2018, which calls for congregations to cut emissions in half by 2030 and be carbon neutral by 2050.
+In order to help congregations track their reductions, IPL will also develop a carbon calculator that will act as a standardized platform for measuring and reporting progress.